 Yarndley’s Bush Scenic Reserve(external link), off Ngaroto Road, between Hamilton and Te Awamutu, is managed by the Waipa District Council and is open to the public.
 It has walkways and a ‘forest tower’ that gives a good view of the forest interior.

-Lake Serpentine Wildlife Management Refuge, SH 3, between Ohaupo and Te Awamutu – see young kahikatea trees, planted about 10 years ago to enhance this reserve.
+Lake Serpentine/ Rotopiko Wildlife Management Refuge, SH 3, between Ohaupo and Te Awamutu – see young kahikatea trees, planted about 10 years ago to enhance this reserve and a mature stand inside a pest-proof fence.

 |Waitomo District||Pehitawa Kahikatea QEII National Trust Open Space Covenant, Te Kuiti.
 This stand is on private land.
 Contact your local QEII representative for permission to visit.
 Visit the Queen Elizabeth II National Trust(external link) website for details.|